 If there’s one thing novice writers get wrong more than anything else, it’s the bad side of their story.
 Why?
 Because we are good people.
-We don’t like or relate to the murderers, rapists and manipulative psychopaths that we end up writing about.
+We don’t like or relate to the murderers, the dastardly and the manipulative psychopaths that we end up writing about.
 I would go further: as writers, we are probably even more pacific and sensitive than the average person and even less capable of handling confrontation.
 We are advised to write from the heart, so we do.
 Which means we naturally side with our good guys and give our bad guys a hard time from the start.
 The result is that from page one, we are starving our bad guys of the oxygen they need for success… and instantly consigning our stories to the bin as the forces of antagonism are reduced to nought in the eyes of our readers.

 Unless you have suffered yourself, doing justice to the negative side of your story is not going to come naturally and you will need to work ten times harder to bring the antagonism to life in your work.
 So you must use all your energy and imagination to make your forces of antagonism convincing, and your bad guy bad.
 Get right into him and let him take you over (I’m assuming it’s a ‘him’…).
 Somewhere in your heart is a little black spot.
 The bastard you could have been if your life had been different.
 Try to connect with it.
 Be honest – you have been resentful.
 You have been jealous.
 You don’t like to admit it, but you have manipulated.
 You’ve felt hatred.
 You know someone you felt you could have murdered, even if only in your darkest moments.
 Try to scare yourself with your own characters.
 They all reflect you in some small way, so you must battle with your subconscious to imbue them with evil that has the same levels of integrity you will happily give your good guys.
 If you don’t, your story will be weak.